 Family Intervention Worker

 Family Intervention Workers are part of the Children with Disabilities Team.
 Family Intervention Workers visit the family and use information from the Early Help Assessment (EHA) to complete a Children With Disabilities Early Support Record and Children With Disabilities Early Support Plan to provide the support and services which have been identified as being required to meet outcomes.
-This could include practical assistance in the home, parenting support and guidance, assistance in obtaining recreational and educational facilities at home and outside the home, charity applications for access to activities and supporting young people to access activities.
+This could include practical help at home, parenting advice, support to find activities and learning opportunities, help with charity applications for activities, and support for young people to join in activities.

 Front Door Family Practitioner